grodansparadis/vscp-doc-vscpd/README.md

 ---

-This document is copyright © 2000-2018 Åke Hedman, [Grodans Paradis AB](http://www.grodansparadis.com), <[akhe@grodansparadis.com](akhe@grodansparadis.com)>.
-You are free to use, copy, change this document as long as you point to the origin.
+This document is licensed under [Creative Commons BY 4.0](https://creativecommons.org/licenses/by/4.0/) and can be freely copied, redistributed, remixed, transformed, built upon as long as you give credits to the author.